 Pliant Therapeutics is a clinical stage biopharmaceutical company focused on the discovery and development of novel therapies for fibrotic diseases.
 The company’s focus is on mechanism-based intervention in the fibrotic process using small molecules.
 The company’s lead product candidate, PLN-74809, is designed to be a selective inhibitor of αvβ1 and αvβ6 integrins that play a key role in multiple fibrotic pathways.
 Pliant’s second product candidate, PLN-1474, is designed to be an oral, small molecule selective inhibitor of αvβ1, targeting late-stage liver fibrosis and is partnered with Novartis.
 The Company is seeking passionate, creative and dedicated individuals to join our team and contribute to our mission.

-The role will partner closely with Clinical Operations to oversee clinical supply storage, packaging, labeling, distribution and reverse logistics associated with clinical trials.
-The Senior Specialist, Clinical Supply Chain will successfully manage these activities in conjunction with AD Clinical Supply Chain Management, Quality Assurance, and Pliant third-party service providers to ensure that clinical supply is available to meet trial demand.
-Responsibilities further include preparing metrics and monitoring operational performance across the clinical value chain.
+The role will partner closely with Clinical Operations to oversee clinical supply packaging, labeling, storage, and distribution associated with clinical trial material (CTM).
+The manager, Clinical Supply Chain Management will successfully manage these activities in conjunction with AD, Clinical Supply Chain Management, Quality Assurance, and Pliant third-party service providers to ensure that clinical supply is available to meet trial demand.
+Responsibilities further include preparing metrics and monitoring operational performance across the clinical supply chain.

-- Supports clinical study management team demand planning, distribution, inventory management, and execution of packaging and labeling operations at third-party service providers.
+- Support clinical study management team demand planning, distribution, inventory management, and execution of packaging and labeling operations at third-party service providers.

-- Single point of contact for all clinical trial distribution activities throughout the duration of a study.
+- Serve as single point of contact for all clinical trial distribution activities throughout the duration of an assigned study.

 - Provide a responsive, effective and high level of customer service to Pliant’s Clinical Operations team.

 - Author policies and procedures required for clinical supply chain activities to ensure cGMP compliance.